sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/monitor-server-resources.md

     parent: observe-schedule
 ---

-Sensu checks are commands (or scripts) the Sensu agent executes that output data and produce an exit code to indicate a state.
+Sensu [checks][3] are commands (or scripts) the Sensu agent executes that output data and produce an exit code to indicate a state.
-Sensu checks use the same specification as Nagios, so you can use Nagios check plugins with Sensu.

-You can use checks to monitor server resources, services, and application health (for example, to check whether NGINX is running) and collect and analyze metrics (for example, to learn how much disk space you have left).
+You can use checks to monitor server resources (for example, to learn how much disk space you have left), services, and application health (for example, to check whether NGINX is running) and [collect and analyze metrics][7].
 This guide includes two check examples to help you monitor server resources (specifically, CPU usage and NGINX status).

 To use this guide, you'll need to install a Sensu backend and have at least one Sensu agent running.